 “water entitlement” means the quantity of water that a person is entitled to take under this Act or under a licence.

+[Clause 17 inserted by No. 49 of 2000 s.
+52.]

 18. Commission may direct compliance with licence condition

 (1) If a licensee fails to comply with any term, condition or restriction included in a licence, the Commission may direct the licensee to comply with that term, condition or restriction.